Quark-to-gluon composition of the quark-gluon plasma in relativistic heavy-ion collisions

 The several probes mentioned above rely on the comparison between experimental data and model predictions.
-A closer look into the several theorethical approaches to the different QGP probes reveals that in some cases the QGP is described as a Gluon Plasma because initially this should be the case.
-In fact most of the particles come from low $x$ momentum fraction where the nucleon parton distribution functions are gluon dominated.
-This for example is the case of the most popular jet quenching models assuming a bulk gluon matter.
+A closer look into the several theoretical approaches to the different QGP probes reveals that in some cases the QGP is described as a Gluon Plasma.
+Indeed this initially should be the case because most of the particles come from low $x$ momentum fraction where the nucleon parton distribution functions are gluon dominated.
+Hence, for example, is the case of the most popular jet quenching models assuming a bulk gluon matter.
 In other cases as in the viscous hydrodynamics a chemical quark-to-gluon equilibration is implicit in the employment of a lattice QCD (lQCD) equation of state $P(\epsilon)$.
 For the study of quarkonia instead usually one considers a plasma of gluons or an equilibrated QGP according to a massless quark-gluon description acting for dissociation.
 On the contrary the observation of quark-number scaling in the elliptic flow and the baryon over meson enhancement are explained by quark coalescence models based on a quark dominance in the plasma \cite{Greco:2003mm,Fries:2008hs}.

 Certainly despite a lack of full integration of the different descriptions of the QGP, all of these have been useful simplifications that allowed to successfully identify the creation of the QGP plasma and its gross properties.
-Nonetheless once we have identified the main qualitative features of the matter created in uRHIC's a quantitative knowledge of properties like the $\eta/s$ or the solution to open issues on the jet quenching mechanism, quarkonia dissociation-regeneration, hadronization mechanism and existence of a CGC matter, requires to consider the poorly explored issue of the "chemical" composition of the QGP.
+Nonetheless once we have identified the main qualitative features of the matter created in uRHIC's a quantitative knowledge of properties like the $\eta/s$ or the solution to open issues on the jet quenching mechanism (radiative vs collisional), quarkonia dissociation-regeneration, hadronization mechanism and existence of a CGC matter, requires to consider the poorly explored issue of the "chemical" composition of the QGP.